vippsas/vipps-recurring-api/vipps-recurring-api.md

 This means that if the user's card has insufficient funds, the card has expired, the card is invalid, etc: The user is notified and can correct the problem.
-Vipps will make suer the user is able to pay.
+Vipps will make sure the user is able to pay.

 **IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant, but helps the user to correct any problems in Vipps.